Chart Color Schemes

 Health performance in Svensson Heights - Norville is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Svensson Heights - Norville faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 47% (around 2,823 people), compared to the national average of 55.3%.
+Svensson Heights - Norville faces significant health challenges, with various conditions impacting both younger and older residents.
+Private health cover is low at approximately 47%, covering around 2,823 people, compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (11.9%) and mental health issues (10.4%).
-Conversely, 56.1% of residents report no medical ailments, slightly lower than the 59.1% in the rest of Queensland.
-The area has 23.8% (1,439 people) of residents aged 65 and over, which is lower than the 26.3% in the rest of Queensland.
-Health outcomes among seniors are challenging but generally align with the overall population's health profile.
+Conversely, 56.1% report no medical ailments, slightly lower than the Rest of Qld's 59.1%.
+The area has 23.8%, or approximately 1,439 people aged 65 and over, compared to Rest of Qld's 26.3%.
+Senior health outcomes are broadly similar to those of the general population.

 Frequently Asked Questions - Health